itsfuad/FCCIMPL/website/src/content/docs/basics/types.md

 Sometimes you want to give a type a more meaningful name for your specific use case.
 Type aliases let you create a new name for an existing type.

-Think of it like giving someone a nickname—the person is the same, but the name helps clarify their role in a specific context.
+Think of it like giving someone a nickname - the person is the same, but the name helps clarify their role in a specific context.

 ```ferret
 type UserId = i64;